mihahribar/ikea-assignment/README.md

 * `cdk docs`        open CDK documentation
 * `cdk destroy`     destroy all stacks

-To create stack used in the assignment run:
+To create stack used in the assignment run the following from the `/infrastructure` folder:

 ```
 $ cdk deploy